-The Company files U.S. federal and various state and local income tax returns, including the State of California.
+The Company files income tax returns in the U.S. federal and various state and local jurisdictions.
 The Company has no ongoing tax examinations by the U.S. income tax authorities at this time.
 The Company is subject to U.S. federal, state or local income tax examinations for all prior years.